DhavalRanpura/testrepo/README.md

 # Git and GitHub
-Learning git and git hub on courseera in IBM Full Stack Development
+Learning git and git hub on CoursEra in IBM Full Stack Software Development

 Thank You
 Dhaval Ranpura